Nizhny Novgorod Fair: Transfiguration Cathedral

 Also called Old-fair Cathedral.
 Temple in the style of late classicism.
 Until September 12, 2009, was the cathedral of the Nizhny Novgorod diocese.
-The height of the temple is 40 meters.

-The project of the cathedral was designed by Agustín de Betancourt.
-To the construction of the building he attracted the architect Auguste de Montferrand - the creator of St. Isaac's Cathedral in St. Petersburg.
 The construction of the cathedral was begun in 1816.
-The iconostasis of the cathedral was painted by the Italian Torricelli according to the European canons, so many merchants refused to pray before the icons with naked bodies.
-Some people brought icons with them.
-The new iconostasis was created by the architect Vasily Stasov.

 It became known as an Old-fair cathedral after the construction of a new Alexander Nevsky Cathedral.

 The building of the cathedral was built behind the main fairground on the main axis of the fair plan.
 It stood on the mound and, over time, groundwaters and floods blurred the soil.
 The building began to draft and cracks appeared in the walls.
-At the end of the 19th century the cathedral was completely restored by the architect Robert Kilevain.

 After the October Revolution, the cathedral was closed.
 The warehouse was located in the temple, and in the administrative building - apartments.
 In April 1989, by the decision of the Council for Religious Affairs, the cathedral was transferred to the Gorky Diocese for restoration and use as a cathedral.
 Restoration work was started in the cathedral.
-At the same time, the church began to hold divine services on Saturdays and Sundays.

 September 11, 2009 Patriarch of Moscow and all Rus' Cyril took part in the opening of the monument to Nizhegorodians - participants in the liquidation of the consequences of the Chernobyl disaster.
-The monument consists of a two-meter figure of an angel mounted on a three-meter pedestal.
-Around it are granite slabs with quotations from the Holy Scripture and the names of the dead.